yfann/TechGuidence/AI/Data-Visualization/matplotlib.md

 + Scatter plots are used to observe relationships between variables and uses dots to represent the relationship between them.
 + `plt.scatter(data['day'], data['tip'], c=data['size'],  s=data['total_bill'])`
     + x,y,color,size
++ Advantages of a scatter plot
+    + Displays correlation between variables
+    + Suitable for large data sets
+    + Easier to find data clusters
+    + Better representation of each data point

 ## Line Chart
 + Line Chart is used to represent a relationship between two data X and Y on a different axis.
 + `plt.plot(data['day'])`